-1.3 The National Planning Policy Framework (2019), in Chapter 7 'Ensuring the vitality of town centres' sets out that "Planning policies and decisions should support the role that town centres play at the heart of local communities, by taking a positive approach to their growth, management and adaptation" (paragraph 85, NPPF).
-Policy S11, Cullompton of the Adopted Mid Devon Local Plan 2013-2033 is consistent with the National Planning Policy Framework.
-It identifies Cullompton as a fast growing market town with a strategic role in the hierarchy of settlements in Mid Devon.
-Cullompton is identified as an area for growth, being well located and supported by infrastructure and facilities.
-Policy S11 is consistent with the National Planning Policy Framework; outlining opportunities by existing or planned investment in infrastructure, the town's economic potential and the scope for net environmental gains.
-The Cullompton Town Centre Masterplan SPD will guide town centre development opportunities to ensure the community has sufficient access to services and employment opportunities as well as setting out clear expectations for the quality of development.
+1.3 The National Planning Policy Framework (2023), in Chapter 7 'Ensuring the vitality of town centres' sets out that "Planning policies and decisions should support the role that town centres play at the heart of local communities, by taking a positive approach to their growth, management and adaptation" (paragraph 85, NPPF).
+Policy S12, Crediton of the Adopted Mid Devon Local Plan 2013-2033 is consistent with the National Planning Policy Framework.
+It identifies Crediton as a small and vibrant market town, serving a rural hinterland in the western part of the district.
+The strategy aims to improve access to housing within the town, expand employment opportunities and improve the quantity and quality of the existing retail provision.
+Policy S12 is consistent with the National Planning Policy Framework; outlining opportunities by existing or planned investment in infrastructure, the town's economic potential and the scope for net environmental gains.
+The Crediton Town Centre Masterplan will guide town centre development opportunities as well as setting out clear expectations for the quality of development.